lizima/FiLMu/README.md

 This repository is currently under construction.
 - 🧱 **Codebase**: In development
-  > Full code and pretrained checkpoints will be released in the future.
+  > Full code and checkpoints will be released in the future.
 - 🌐 **Demo page**: In development
   > Expected completion date: **April 17, 2025**

 ---

-## 🎧 Qualitative Captioning Examples (Related to Section 4.2 of the Paper)
+## 🎧 Qualitative Captioning Examples (for Paper Review)

 To supplement the analysis in **Section 4.2** of our paper,
 we provide five illustrative examples in [`demo/caption`](./demo/caption).